 Physiotherapy

-but also of their influence on the entire movement pattern and well-being of the horse.
+but also of their influence on his/her entire movement pattern and well-being.

 Fysiotherapie voor paarden